-- The ES Identifies that the proposals would not physically affect any existing footpath route although the turbines would be visible from many walking routes.
-A short length of new track would be required to service the two turbines.
-The Council's Access Officer has identified that there are no major footpath issues raised by the proposal as the access road built to service Burnfoot Hill Wind Farm is to be re-used. - 179 Representations indicate that the proposals, cumulatively, would have an adverse impact on the recreational walking experience in this part of the Ochils.
-Whilst this is acknowledged I would point out that these impacts must be seen in the context of an already modified landscape of forestry, reservoirs, pylons and turbines.
-I find that the addition of two additional turbines in this location would not adversely affect that recreational experience to any material extent. - The ES proposes as mitigation, improvement measures to the surface of Right of way TP193 which runs by the site and is part of the signed route which gives footpath access over the Ochil Hills.
-Mitigation would be by way of surface improvements and reinstatement of a pedestrian bridge along this route.
-The Access Officer acknowledges that such works would be welcomed improvements.
-These works would enhance facilities for walkers in the general area of the proposed development site and facilitate improved access onto the Ochil Hills.
-Such improvements could be delivered by way of approval on any planning permission.
+The ES Identifies that the proposals would not physically affect any existing footpath route although the turbines would be visible from many walking routes.
+New track would be required to service the development site and the Council's Access Officer has identified that this could have benefit to walkers in the area as a 'short cut' to existing defined public routes.
+The ES does acknowledge that the cumulative impacts of the development on the recreational walking experience in this part of the Ochils would be adverse.
+As a consequence measures are put forward through the ES to provide an element of mitigation through the upgrade of the surface of Right of way TP193 (some way to the north of the application site but part of the signed route which gives footpath access to the Ochil hills) and through reinforcement of bridge supporting footpath route at Blackford).
+Those works would enhance facilities for walkers in the general area of the proposed development site and facilitate improved access onto the Ochil Hills.
+Such improvements could be delivered by way of condition on any planning permission.